et-codes/songvote/README.md

 - Update integration tests for untested Song functions
 - Allow for undoing a vote or a veto?
 (TBD)
 - Have internal functions return ServerError with codes

-## Notes
-For each store method added:
-- write unit tests in store_test.go
-- update SQLiteStore to get it to pass
-- write unit tests in server_test.go
-- update SongVoteStore interface, StubStore, and server.go to get it to pass
-- write integration tests in server_integration_test.go
-- get them to pass